jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/field%7Ccreating%2C_updating%2C_deleting_fields/list%7Clisting_of_the_fields%7C1.md

-This API returns the field list
+This API returns a list of fields and their attributes.

 **Requirement:** OpenSearchServer v1.5